JoelViney/angular-multiple-applications-example/README.md

 # Angular 5 Multi Applications Example

-This project was created to demonstrate how to create multiple applications within one Angular 5 project.
+This project was created to demonstrate how to create multiple applications within one Angular 6 project.
 It also shows how to share stuff between multiple applications.

 ### How to Run the Applications
 To run the project use the following command:
-> ng serve --app 0 --port 4200
+> ng serve application-a --port 4200

 And in another terminal window enter the following command:
-> ng serve --app 1 --port 4400
+> ng serve application-b --port 4400

 Then navigate to: http://localhost:4200/ and http://localhost:4400/